CHiPs44/YetAnotherPicoComputer/10-Inspirations.md

 In 1985, for my [Baccalauréat in electrical engineering](https://en.wikipedia.org/wiki/Baccalaur%C3%A9at), I got the short lived [Amstrad CPC 664](https://en.wikipedia.org/wiki/Amstrad_CPC) with the monochrome GT-65 monitor.

-In 1987, I got my [DUT](https://en.wikipedia.org/wiki/University_technical_institute_(France)#Description) in electrical engineering and industrial computing.
+In 1987, I got my [DUT](<https://en.wikipedia.org/wiki/University_technical_institute_(France)#Description>) in electrical engineering and industrial computing.

 Due to administrative concerns, I had to work for one year before returning to university and earned enough to afford my first Atari ST, an [Atari 1040 STF](https://en.wikipedia.org/wiki/Atari_ST) and shortly after a [PC-XT compatible](https://en.wikipedia.org/wiki/IBM_Personal_Computer_XT).

-I got my [master's degree](https://en.wikipedia.org/wiki/Master%27s_degree_(France)) in "Micro Computing and Micro Electronics" in 1990, when micro controllers and FPGAs were a dream or too expensive to do at home.
+I got my [master's degree](<https://en.wikipedia.org/wiki/Master%27s_degree_(France)>) in "Micro Computing and Micro Electronics" in 1990, when micro controllers and FPGAs were a dream or too expensive to do at home.

 If I summarize after that since this intro begins to be a little too long:

-- I never worked in the electronics world
+- I never worked in the electronics world, but in IT
 - I discovered Free and Libre Open Source Software (and GNU/Linux) around 1994 and most of my geek instincts were satisfied, even if only at home...
-- I still work as a developer, with databases and "serious" web stuff mostly, using Visual Basic, ASP/VBScript, ASP.NET/C#, and then PHP, Symfony & al.
+- I still work as a developer, with databases and "serious" web stuff mostly, using Visual Basic, ASP/VBScript, ASP.NET/C#, and now PHP, Symfony & al
-- I learned about and tried Arduino Uno around 2010, but didn't got very interested as they were rather limited even if the programming with a simple USB cable seduced me.
+- I learned about and tried Arduino Uno around 2010, but didn't got very interested as they were rather limited even if the programming with a simple USB cable seduced me
 - I got interested in Raspberry Pis 2, 3 & 4, too, and got an Xbox 360 to play Fable II...

 In 2021, shortly after I learned the existence of the RP2040 and the Pico, I stumbled on this forum thread and is still hooked up: